unb-libraries/unbscholar-docs/senior-report-migration-workflow.md

 | Mechanical | 6119 |
 | ENG 4025 Multidisciplinary | 6372 |

 After you've selected the right url in your **migration dropdown**, click migrate and the content will be moved.
 That's all there is to it!
+As usual, if you have any issues please review the [support documentation](https://github.com/unb-libraries/unbscholar-docs/blob/master/support.md) and contact us with as much detail as possible.